-“We are constantly researching fitness methods,” says Torres.
+We talked with fitness expert Will Torres of New York City’s Will Space, an elite movement studio, to help us understand the hidden benefits of stretching and what makes it so important.
+“We are constantly researching fitness methods,” Torres said.
 “But we’re finding that no matter how fit our clients were, they were still getting injured from time to time.
-They’d tweak this or that and we’d send them to a physical therapist.”
+They’d tweak this or that, and we’d send them to a physical therapist.”

 Every year around the holidays, Torres would get a nice bag of oranges from the therapist for all those referrals.
 Torres developed his current training method and “now I don’t get oranges anymore.”

 “Stretching has all sorts of connotations for men … they usually think it has to be about yoga.
 We actually don’t recommend yoga.
 It doesn’t provide active flexibility.
-For guys especially, you’re also at the mercy of an instructor who, more often than not, is focused on women and women’s bodies,” says Torres.
+For guys especially, you’re also at the mercy of an instructor who, more often than not, is focused on women and women’s bodies,” Torres explained.
 “We encourage a direct, focused strategy to open up muscles, emphasizing active flexibility.
 Every strength movement should be complemented with a counter stretch.
 Stretching should also be done between sets to allow more blood flow, not left for the end.
 What’s most important is that stretching strengthens connective tissue, cutting down on the strain and tear of tendons.
 It’s about education; informing and inspiring movement.
 There are benefits to a properly executed handstand that you’ll never get from an overhead barbell press where you don’t straighten your arms.”

 “We encourage a direct, focused strategy to open up muscles, emphasizing active flexibility.
 Every strength movement should be complemented with a counter stretch.”

 The most commonly targeted areas for men are their shoulders, biceps, hips, hamstrings, and thighs, according to Torres.
-He recommends some specific stretches (see below) to work into your routine.
+He recommended some specific stretches (see below) to work into your routine.
 The best stretches to know are the ones you’ll do regularly, preferably every day, so stay committed and push through the pain.

 To really go deeper into the program, however, you will need to get some one-on-one time in with a coach.
-Torres will also experiment with an open class forum later this summer and launch a new studio in July.
-The site GymFit TV by Gymnastic Bodies offers guidance in bodyweight training, carrying an endorsement from “Four Hour” success guru Tim Ferriss.
+Torres also experimented with an open-class forum with the GymFit site, which offers guidance in bodyweight training, carrying an endorsement from Four Hour success guru Tim Ferriss.

 It was also pretty humbling to attempt some of the stretches in a mirror and — although I’ve never claimed to be much of a dancer — realize how much more graceful a body can look once its muscles are being pulled in the right direction.
 If I have one piece of advice for anybody considering this, remember to actively engage muscles while stretching.
 Honestly, I’d also recommend working with a certified trainer on any of these to start, too.
 Watching videos is one thing, but a trainer can keep an eye out for problem areas you may not recognize.

 Stretch legs out in front of you in a wide V-shape.
 Bow to the ground.
 It’s that simple.
 But take it easy on yourself.
 Feel free to sit on a medicine ball, block, or folded towel until you build flexibility.
 Hip stretches like this one will help you with mobility and agility in strength training, as well as cardio exercises like running.

-German Hang or Skin the Cat
+German Hang (Skin the Cat)

 Relieving pectoral and bicep tension, the German Hang creates more flexibility and strength in the shoulder region.
 With your back to a stall bar (the piece of equipment that is attached to the wall at your gym that looks like a wide ladder), reach behind you with both hands and grasp a bar, hands wider apart than shoulders.
 Knees and feet are together.
 Subtly and slowly bend the knees.
-(This video call the exercise Skin the Cat.
+(This video calls the exercise Skin the Cat.
 The German Hang is typically performed on rings.
 Let’s work our way up to that later.)

 If you’re looking for stretches for lower back pain, this is the one you need to know.
 Get on your knees, then spread them wide.
-Keep shins flat to the ground and drop your elbows in front of you.
-You can do various arm movements, but Torres recommends bringing your hands together to form a V, then subtly arching the back, while engaging pecs, arms, abs, and glutes.
-Back stretches feel particularly great after a long day sitting at work.
+Keep your shins flat to the ground and drop your elbows in front of you.
+You can do various arm movements, but Torres recommends bringing your hands together to form a V, then subtly arching the back while engaging pecs, arms, abs, and glutes.
+Back stretches feel particularly great after a long day of sitting at work.